 Programme/Project and Lead Director Brief description and any key issues RAG Accelerating Achievement: Keith Grimwade / Meredith Teasdale / Sarah Ferguson Delivering the strategy aimed at groups of children and young people who are vulnerable to underachievement.
 The action plan and targets are currently being revised.
 No key issues.
-GREEN LAC Placements Strategy: Meredith Teasdale The draft strategy is now complete and will be presented to members at the December CYP Committee.
+GREEN LAC Placements Strategy: Meredith Teasdale The draft strategy is now complete and was presented to members at the December CYP Committee.
 Wider consultation will take place in December for full implementation from January 2016.
 Key issue: The need to deliver a robust strategy for our Looked After Children which enables significant savings targets to be met and an overall reduction in LAC population.
+In particular a rapid reduction in the overall LAC population will be required between December 2015 and March 2016 which is a challenging target within this limited timeframe.
 AMBER Early Help: Sarah Ferguson Delivering the implementation of a revised Early Help offer in Cambridgeshire.
-Work is in progress on the second phase of the Early Help review.
-No key issues.
-GREEN Together for Families: Sarah Ferguson In October, three launch events were held across the county in preparation for the formal launch of Think Family Phase 2 which took place on 19 th October 2015.
-To coincide with the launch, new materials and resources have been developed and made available to support professionals from all agencies working with children, young people, adults and families to more easily work in a Think Family way.
-This included the launch of a new Family CAF.
+The consultation for the second phase of the Early Help review was launched in December 2015.
 No key issues.
 GREEN